 Today, we will continue with the third part of our Spring Outfit series.
 Part 1 focused on the details of the Paddock Suit, and in part 2 we analyzed the Navy Blue Spring Suit.
-This time we want to present you a couple of suits that are a bit more extraordinary.
+This time, we want to present you to a couple of suits that are a bit more extraordinary.

 Grey Suits & Brown Accessories

 Our first picture shows a scene with two gentlemen, one of whom is holding a little guide book that says ’1939.’
 This illustration shows what visitors would likely have worn at the 1939 World Fair in New York.

 Both men wear suits with a base color of grey, brown shoes as well as a hat, and as such, both outfits are ideal town & country ensembles.

 The gentleman on the left wears a single breast notched lapel suit with three buttons.
 The light grey worsted wool cloth has white chalk stripes; the shirt is made of pale grey broadcloth and has a starched white collar.
 Around the neck, he wears a yellow wool challis tie with printed burgundy dots.
 Interestingly, the cavalier brown hat matches his brown cap-toe oxfords.

 On the right, we see a man in a lightweight worsted suit with two overplaids – one in reddish-brown and the other in a mustard-yellow.
 At that time, this kind of suit pattern had just been popularized in Great Britain by the Duke of Kent, and subsequently, it also became rather en vogue across the pond.
 Just like our illustration with the gentleman in the navy blue spring suit, the buttoning point is low, and the pockets are aligned with the lower row of buttons.
 However, this time, they have flaps and there is also an extra ticket pocket.
 The lapels are a little wider and not quite so long.